Lymph Node Status

 What is lymph node status?

-Lymph node status is highly related to prognosis (chances for survival).
+Lymph node status is highly related to prognosis (chance of survival).

 - Lymph node-negative means none of the axillary lymph nodes contain cancer.